AspectOfJerry/monty-hall/README.md

 ## Simulation settings

-In both file, you will see the following code:
+In both files, you will see the following code:

 ```js
 // Settings